Cyquory/Covert-playthings/README.md

 # Covert-playthings

-Simple unconventional script for minecraft prison server It only require python installation and some python package
+Simple unconventional script for minecraft prison server.

+It only require python installation and some python package

 ## Requirement